8 Best Ghost Alternatives in 2026: For Business Blogs That Need More Than Memberships

 Best for: Developers who want maximum control and minimal cost

 Hugo and Jekyll are open-source static site generators.
-You write in Markdown, run a build command, and deploy HTML files.
+You write in Markdown, run a build command, and deploy the resulting HTML files.

 Strengths: